GPUOpen-Tools/gpu_performance_api/docs/sphinx/source/usage.rst

     :header: "Context Query Method", "Brief Description"
     :widths: 45, 55

-    "GPA_GetSupportedSampleTypes", "Gets a mask of the sample types supported by the specified context."
+    "GpaGetSupportedSampleTypes", "Gets a mask of the sample types supported by the specified context."
-    "GPA_GetDeviceAndRevisionId", "Gets the GPU device and revision id associated with the specified context."
+    "GpaGetDeviceAndRevisionId", "Gets the GPU device and revision id associated with the specified context."
-    "GPA_GetDeviceName", "Gets the device name of the GPU associated with the specified context."
+    "GpaGetDeviceName", "Gets the device name of the GPU associated with the specified context."

 The following methods can be used to query information about performance counters: